5 Reliable Career Sectors on Long Island with Outstanding Job Outlooks

-And consider this: Many stats indicate that Long Island is a real place of growth.
-For instance, Nassau County's residents enjoyed an increase of over 12 percent in per-capita income from 2003 to 2013.** And the population of Suffolk County is expected to rise by 18 percent from 2005 to 2035.*** It all means that good job opportunities already exist and many more are likely to be added.
+And consider this: Many stats indicate that Long Island is a real place of prosperity.
+For instance, Nassau County's residents enjoy a per-capita income that is roughly 1.3 times higher than all New York residents as a whole.** And the population of Suffolk County is expected to rise by 18 percent from 2005 to 2035.*** It all means that good job opportunities already exist and many more are likely to be added.

 Here are five of the most promising job sectors: